AmrAnwar/DjangoRest_Tasks/README.md

 python mange migrate
 python mange runsever
 ```
-make your that **python3 & virtualenv** were installed in your machine
+make sure that **python3 & virtualenv** were installed in your machine

 ------------------